DeepElement/winjsrocks/docs/main.md

 > Note: View registration should occur before calling `load` on the Application object

 ## View
-Building a view is a combination of a *Template* and a *Component*.
-Both will be associated to a *ViewKey* and will be joined together at runtime upon navigation to a view.
+Building a view is a combination of a *Template*, *Component* and *ViewKey*.
+The Template/Component will be associated with a *ViewKey* and will be joined together at runtime upon navigation to a view.

 ### Template
 Templates are expected to be compliant HTML mark-up files and their defintion is based on the [WinJS](https://github.com/winjs/winjs) navigation framework's formal definition of an [WinJS.UI.Pages.PageControl](https://msdn.microsoft.com/en-us/library/windows/apps/jj126158.aspx)